lukeed/taskr/README.md

 Below is a list of official plugins.
 You may also [browse all fly-related plugins](https://www.npmjs.com/browse/keyword/fly-plugin) on NPM.

-If you'd like to create and share a plugin for Fly, we have a [Yeoman generator](https://github.com/flyjs/generator-fly) to speed up the process.
+If you'd like to create and share a plugin for Taskr, we have a [Yeoman generator](https://github.com/flyjs/generator-fly) to speed up the process.

 - [fly-clear](https://github.com/flyjs/fly-clear) - Remove one or multiple directories
 - [fly-watch](https://github.com/flyjs/fly-watch) - Watch files & Execute specified tasks on change
-- [fly-babel](https://github.com/flyjs/fly-babel) - Babel plugin for Fly
+- [fly-babel](https://github.com/flyjs/fly-babel) - Babel plugin for Taskr
-- [fly-uglify](https://github.com/flyjs/fly-uglify) - UglifyJS2 plugin for Fly
+- [fly-uglify](https://github.com/flyjs/fly-uglify) - UglifyJS2 plugin for Taskr
-- [fly-eslint](https://github.com/flyjs/fly-eslint) - ESLint plugin for Fly
+- [fly-eslint](https://github.com/flyjs/fly-eslint) - ESLint plugin for Taskr
-- [fly-coffee](https://github.com/flyjs/fly-coffee) - Compile CoffeeScript with Fly
+- [fly-coffee](https://github.com/flyjs/fly-coffee) - Compile CoffeeScript with Taskr
-- [fly-typescript](https://github.com/flyjs/fly-typescript) - TypeScript plugin for Fly
+- [fly-typescript](https://github.com/flyjs/fly-typescript) - TypeScript plugin for Taskr
 - [fly-concat](https://github.com/lukeed/fly-concat) - Concatenate files with optional source maps.
 - [fly-flatten](https://github.com/lukeed/fly-flatten) - Flatten all source files to a specified maximum of sub-directories.
-- [fly-esnext](https://github.com/lukeed/fly-esnext) - Allow for ES6 and ES7 support throughout a Fly environment.
+- [fly-esnext](https://github.com/lukeed/fly-esnext) - Allow for ES6 and ES7 support throughout a Taskr environment.
-- [fly-shell](https://github.com/lukeed/fly-shell) - Execute shell commands with Fly
+- [fly-shell](https://github.com/lukeed/fly-shell) - Execute shell commands with Taskr
 - [fly-rev](https://github.com/lukeed/fly-rev) - Append a unique hash to filenames
-- [fly-zip](https://github.com/lukeed/fly-zip) - ZIP compress files with Fly
+- [fly-zip](https://github.com/lukeed/fly-zip) - ZIP compress files with Taskr
-- [fly-gzip](https://github.com/lukeed/fly-gzip) - Gzip plugin for Fly
+- [fly-gzip](https://github.com/lukeed/fly-gzip) - Gzip plugin for Taskr
 - [fly-precache](https://github.com/lukeed/fly-precache) - Generate a service worker to cache resources and make them available offline.
-- [fly-htmlmin](https://github.com/lukeed/fly-htmlmin) - Minify HTML with Fly
+- [fly-htmlmin](https://github.com/lukeed/fly-htmlmin) - Minify HTML with Taskr
 - [fly-autoprefixer](https://github.com/lukeed/fly-autoprefixer) -
-- [fly-mocha](https://github.com/flyjs/fly-mocha) - Fly plugin for Mocha
+- [fly-mocha](https://github.com/flyjs/fly-mocha) - Taskr plugin for Mocha
-- [fly-xo](https://github.com/lukeed/fly-xo) - XO plugin for Fly
+- [fly-xo](https://github.com/lukeed/fly-xo) - XO plugin for Taskr
-- [fly-ava](https://github.com/flyjs/fly-ava) - Fly plugin for AVA
+- [fly-ava](https://github.com/flyjs/fly-ava) - Taskr plugin for AVA

+## Credits

+This project used to be called `fly`, but was forced to relocate & rename due to the inexplicable actions of an individual.

+A **huge thanks** to [Constantin Titarenko](https://github.com/titarenko) for coming to the rescue and donating the name `taskr` -- very much appreciated!